heroku/log-iss/README.md

 write `POST`ed messages to the backend TCP connection within the timeout it will respond with status 504.

-Upon receiving `SIGTERM` or `SIGINT` log-iss will stop ingesting logs, respond to all `POST`s with responses having status 503, wait for pending deliveries to drain, then exit.
+Upon receiving `SIGTERM` or `SIGINT` log-iss will stop ingesting logs, respond to all `POST`s with status 503, wait for pending deliveries (subject to the five second timeout) to drain, then exit.

 ## Configuration